 * “Where can I find images online, relevant to my topic?”:

 You can do “reverse image search” by clicking on the camera icon in the search-box at Google Image Search.
-You can also use TinEye to do the same.
 Upload an image to find out where it came from, and if it’s really what it’s claimed to be.

 Search @ Creative Commons has a search-engine that allows you to limit searches to items that have a creative commons licence.

-Google also has a deeply-buried option to search for Creative Commons images.
+Google Images has an option to search for Creative Commons images.

-morgueFile — free stock from creatives to creatives.
+morgueFile — free stock photography from creatives to creatives.